15 OF THE NICEST CITIES IN AFRICA

 In the minds of many, Africa is often pictured as an untamed savannah, with intrepid safaris and dense jungles.
 But what often goes unnoticed are the sprawling metropolises that are the life and soul of many of these countries.
 Not just that, but the best cities in Africa to visit are also starting points for travelers before they explore the rugged wilderness that this great continent is known for.

-From the bustle of Dar es Salaam to the innovation of Kigali, and not to forget the historic nature of Constantine, here are some of the nicest cities in Africa that you should visit.
+From the bustle of Dar es Salaam to the innovation of Kigali, and not to forget the historic nature of Constantine, here are 15 of the nicest cities in Africa that you should visit.

 4-DAY SERENGETI ADVENTURE